jeandat/angular-shell-schematic/README.md

     - angular language-service for completion, error hints, … in templates in VS Code and Webstorm
 - Docs:
     - nice starting point in `docs/` folder with several chapters around perfs, build, git commits, coding style guide, etc. => see `docs/`
-    - generation of automatic docs via npm scripts (git book + compodoc) => see `docs/build.md`
+    - generation of automatic docs via yarn scripts (git book + compodoc) => see `docs/build.md`
 - Package:
     - npm dependencies and scripts required for a decent project
 - Perfs:
     - Icons:
-        - npm script to generate an svg sprite => see `docs/perfs.md`
+        - Yarn script to generate an svg sprite => see `docs/perfs.md`
         - Include material icons
     - Bundles:
-        - include npm scripts to use webpack-bundle-analyser, source-maps-explorer and bundle-buddy to better understand what is included in each generated bundle => see `docs/perfs.md`
+        - include yarn scripts to use webpack-bundle-analyser, source-maps-explorer and bundle-buddy to better understand what is included in each generated bundle => see `docs/perfs.md`
 - CI:
     - basic starting point for Gitlab CI
 - Configuration:
     - generate `environment.ts` via a custom script (CLI) that allows much more flexibility than duplicating it and declaring a new environment in `angular.json` => see `docs/build.md`
-    - include a starting point to create a release via npm scripts => see `docs/build.md`
+    - include a starting point to create a release via yarn scripts => see `docs/build.md`
 - Serve:
     - declare a default reverse proxy => see `docs/build.md`
     - include a mock module using angular-in-memory-web-api to allows the frontend and backend team to work concurrently (the backend is emulated in memory) => see `docs/style.md`